vishalraj247/CoAuthorViz_Dashboard/README.md

-# CoAuthorViz_Dashboard
- Cluster Analysis Dashboard of CoAuthor keystroke data

-# Co-Authorship Visualization with GPT-3
+# Co-Authorship Visualization (CoAuthorViz) with GPT-3

 This repository contains the work done during my internship under Dr. Shibani Antonette at University of Technology Sydney.
-The project involves the analysis of co-authorship with GPT-3 and visualising the results.
+The project involves the analysis of keystroke data of writers co-authorship with GPT-3 and visualising the results.

 ## Project Overview